 There are few problems in life that cause as much suffering as Obsessive Compulsive Disorder.
 If you are seeking a counselor for OCD, you may feel totally hopeless and believe that nothing is ever going to help.

 OCD may be making you feel crazy for having certain thoughts.
 You have probably tried to “just stop thinking about it” but found that this only makes it worse.
 No matter how hard you try to tell yourself your fears are irrational, you can’t stop doing your compulsions.
 Then you can feel stupid for not being able to get rid of it.
 It’s like you can’t do anything until you satisfy your obsessions.

 You might even feel that you are a terrible person for having your OCD thoughts.
 It’s embarrassing and you might try to hide it from people out of shame and guilt.

 Worst of all, it can seem like your OCD will never go away.
 You may feel you’ll have to suffer like this for the rest of your life.

 But there is a part of you that would do almost anything to rid yourself of OCD.

-At Anxiety Solutions, we specialize solely in providing counseling to those with anxiety and Obsessive Compulsive Disorder (OCD).
+At Anxiety Solutions of Denver, we specialize solely in providing counseling to those with anxiety and Obsessive Compulsive Disorder (OCD).
 We have successfully helped people with even the most severe cases of OCD.